reimagined/resolve/packages/resolve-redux/README.md

 ### `actions`

-  A plain object used to send special actions to be automatically handled by [`resolveMiddleware`](#resolvemiddleware).
+  A plain object used to send special actions to be automatically handled by [`createResolveMiddleware`](#resolvemiddleware).
 It implements the following functions.

   * #### `sendCommand`
     Sends a command to the server side.
 It takes the object with the following required arguments: